@54: APC governors commend Sani Bello’s commitment to a united Nigeria

 Governors of the ruling All Progressives Congress (APC) on the platform of the Progressive Governors Forum (PGF) said the commitment of the Niger state governor Abubakar Sani Bello, to a united Nigeria is commendable.

-In a statement signed Friday in Abuja, by the chairman of the forum and Kebbi state governor Abubakar Atiku Bagudu, reaffirmed their collective commitment to implement programmes that would strengthen the capacities of their states to create jobs, stimulate economic activity, reduce inequality and diminish poverty in Nigeria.
+In a statement, Friday, by the Chairman of the Forum and Kebbi state Governor, Abubakar Atiku Bagudu, reaffirmed their collective commitment to implement programmes that would strengthen the capacities of their states to create jobs, stimulate economic activity, reduce inequality and diminish poverty in Nigeria.

 “We in particular wish to acknowledge and commend your leadership, vision and commitment to a united prosperous Nigeria, under the leadership of our party, APC.